 While we elect our aldermen to serve us as residents and business owners, sometimes there are better channels for seeking help with issues in your neighborhood.
 The Citizens’ Service Bureau and your Neighborhood Improvement Specialist both work directly with city departments to help resolve issues.
 If you’re still having problems, you can contact your alderman to intervene.

-The Greater Dutchtown neighborhood is within the jurisdiction of five different wards.
+The Greater Dutchtown neighborhood is currently within the jurisdiction of five different wards.
 If you’re not quite sure of which ward you’re in, look up your address on the City of St. Louis website.

 The 25th Ward